brucou/-rxcc-state/README.md

 machines it corresponds a standard state machine.
 An extended state machine allows however to describe succintly a class of standard state machines, parameterized by its set of variables.

 A hierarchical state machine is a state machine whose states can be themselves state machines.
+Thus instead of having a set of states as in standard state machines, we have a hierarchy (tree) of states describing the system under study.

 A [state transducer](https://en.wikipedia.org/wiki/Finite-state_transducer) is a sequential machine, which in addition to accepting inputs, and modifying its state accordingly, also